-  All pupils have engagement in regular physical activity, for example in:
+All pupils have engagement in regular physical activity, for example by:

 - delivering support or are targeted activities to involve and encourage the most actively challenged Telford children

-- encouraging active play within lunchtimes and break-times
+- encouraging active play within break times and lunchtimes

 - establishing, extending or funding attendance of Telford school sport clubs and activities along with holiday clubs, or widening and extending the variety offered